 - This happens to Castiel quite a bit, presumably because he would have Story Breaker Power otherwise.
-Over the course of the fifth season he slowly loses his powers as a result of being cut off from Heaven, yet somehow none of the other fallen angels (Lucifer, Anna, and possibly Gabriel) seem to have this problem.
+Over the course of the fifth season he slowly loses his powers as a result of being cut off from Heaven.
 In season 7 the Leviathans are somehow able to kill angels despite otherwise being depicted as weaker than them (See Informed Ability).

 - In How I Met Your Mother, the reason why Ted cannot get into a serious committed relationship with other women is because a small part of him is pining after Robin.
 The episode No Pressure makes it clear to Ted that Robin loves him as a friend, which now opens the possibility of him finally getting together with the mother.

 - In the series finale of MST3K: Pearl accidentally sets the Satellite of Love on a course back to Earth, then breaks the controller she was using, so she can't stop it.
 Observer couldn't simply use his powers to fix things because Pearl had "playfully" poured Mountain Dew into his brain pan, affecting his powers and giving him a mild case of aphasia ("Table dog purple liquify.")

 - In Vikings, Ragnar is suffering from lingering injuries during his duel with the Earl, preventing it from being a Curb-Stomp Battle.